 User Error

 If a Virtualization System is capable of simultaneously displaying VMs of different domains to the same user at the same time, there is always the chance that the user will become confused and unintentionally leak information between domains.
 This is especially likely if VMs belonging to different domains are indistinguishable.
+Malicious code may also attempt to interfere with the user’s ability to distinguish between domains.
 The VS must take measures to minimize the likelihood of such confusion.

 [T.USER_ERROR]